sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

+If you have ideas for these functions or the project in general, feel free to [create an issue or PR](https://github.com/sts10/phraze).

-### A hot take about Rust!
+## A hot take about Rust!
-It's probably on me, but obtuse function signatures like this -- which I think of as "Ugly Rust" -- make me want to stop writing and maintaining Rust code.
+It's probably on me, but obtuse function signatures like the one I needed for `generate_a_passphrase` -- which I think of as "Ugly Rust" -- make me think it's time for me to stop writing and maintaining Rust code.
 (This and async Rust.)
 But for this project, I held my nose and tried a mix of `'`s and `<`s till it compiled and the tests passed.

-I would much rather have the ability to define a type called List that holds multiple "string like" objects, then use this type declaration everywhere and anywhere I want (function inputs, outputs, variables, etc.) Maybe you can effectively do this in Rust with Structs and Traits, but it doesn't seem to be the encouraged approach.
+I would much rather have the ability to define a type called List that holds multiple "string like" objects, then use this type declaration everywhere and anywhere I want (function inputs, outputs, variables, etc.) I learned to code writing Ruby, so maybe I'm forever object-oriented.
+Maybe you can effectively do this in Rust with Structs and Traits, but it doesn't seem to be the encouraged approach.

 Could I have just using `Vec<String>`s for the built-in lists and sprinkled `to_string()` calls around to make the code more readable (less obtuse)?
 Yes.
 Would that have only increased runtime from 1.8 ms to about 4 ms?
 Yes.
 Am I making unrealistic demands on a language, expecting the performance of a low-level language with the aesthetics of a high-level one?
 Maybe.
 But it's 2023, and I want it all!
 Or at least, I don't want these "hard parts" to appear most commonly in the already-claustrophobic space of function signatures.